microsoftgraph/msgraph-training-dotnet/tutorial/02-register-app.md

 <!-- markdownlint-disable MD041 -->

-In this exercise you will register a new Azure AD application to enable [user authentication](https://docs.microsoft.com/graph/auth-v2-user).
+In this exercise you will register a new application in Azure Active Directory to enable [user authentication](https://docs.microsoft.com/graph/auth-v2-user).
 You can register an application using the Azure Active Directory admin center, or by using the [Microsoft Graph PowerShell SDK](https://docs.microsoft.com/graph/powershell/get-started).

 Optionally, you will also update the app registration to support [app-only authentication](https://docs.microsoft.com/graph/auth-v2-service).
 This step will require access to a **Work or School Account** with the **Global administrator** role.